Sendouc/sendou.ink/README.md

 _You can see [Prisma's guide on how to set up a PostgreSQL database running locally](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database) for more info._

 6. Use `npm run migrate` to get the database formatted with the right tables.
+7. Run `npm run prebuild` to generate a few necessary JSON configuration files.
-7. There should be a seeding script but this doesn't exist yet.
+8. There should be a seeding script but this doesn't exist yet.
 If anyone is interested in contributing this is probably a good starting point (see issue #197).

 ### Enable logging in

 In addition to the steps above the steps below enable logging in.

-7. Create a file called `.env.local` in the root folder.
+9. Create a file called `.env.local` in the root folder.
 In it you need following variables:

 ```
 DISCORD_CLIENT_ID=